 If you are completely new to AWS, I recommend you take a look at the Intro to AWS for Newbies eBook before you embark on this.
 If you just want to figure out how to create that static website, read on!

 We will go over setting up the website where the domain name is registered through Route 53 and where it’s registered using a 3rd party registrar like Namecheap.

 Setting up Website with domain registered at Route 53

 Purchase domain in question using Route 53

 - Go to Route 53 and purchase a new domain for $12 by following the prompts

-- If you are purchasing your domain from another registrar, go to “Setting up Website with External Domain Registrar,” complete the steps, and come back
+- If you are purchasing your domain from another registrar, go to “Setting up Website with External Domain Registrar” at the bottom of this page, complete the steps, and come back to continue

 Request SSL certificate from AWS Certificate Manager (ACM)